Last Updated on May 2, 2022 by Audrey Scott

-Here’s why we believe this, followed by a few ideas how you can engage with kids and give responsibly to help and support children and families where you are visiting.
+Here’s why we believe this, followed by a few ideas how you can engage with kids and give responsibly to support children welfare and families where you travel.

 Here are a few reasons why we discourage giving handouts to kids while you are traveling.
 The big takeaway: our actions may have consequences unseen, ones we cannot even fathom.
 There are times where direct distribution may be appropriate.
 Travelers handing out stuff indiscriminately on the streets isn't one of them.

-This list is compiled from our own experience, including conversations with local people, organizations, and well-informed travelers from Latin America to Asia to Africa.
+This list is compiled from our own experience and conversations with local people, organizations specializing in children's welfare, and well-informed travelers from Latin America to Asia to Africa.

 1) Contributes to a cycle of begging and continued poverty

 Kids learn quickly.
 If one begging encounter yields success, why wouldn’t others?
 When children hear that foreign travelers give away money and stuff, why not give it a try?
-And why wouldn’t parents who are poor take advantage of this and send their kids to beg or sell goods on the street?
-Watch this short video from ChildSafe that explains the cycle even better.
+And why wouldn't parents who are poor take advantage of this and send their kids to beg or sell goods on the street?
+Watch this short video and follow these 7 Tips for Travelers from ChildSafe that explains the cycle even better.

 Not to mention, it furthers a culture of sympathy tourism and dependency, for which there is no productive place.
 [Editors update: To further explain, our definition of “sympathy tourism.”
 Sympathy is defined by “feeling pity for someone” and put into action it is when organizations and people engage in earning money with the technique of trying to get pity from travelers.
 We first heard this phrase used in Uganda after a discussion about being approached by numerous people supposedly representing NGOs and orphanages.]